What Do Parasites Look Like When You Poop Them Out? | Clear Visual Guide

 What Do Parasites Look Like When You Poop Them Out?

-Parasites in stool often appear as small, white or off-white worms, segments, or cyst-like shapes.
+Parasites in stool often appear as small, white or off-white worms, segments, or microscopic forms only detectable by testing.
 Their size and shape vary by species, ranging from tiny threads to long, stringy worms or rice-like segments.

 How Can You Identify Pinworms When You Poop Them Out?

 Pinworms are slender, white worms about 1 cm long.
-They often appear as tiny white threads around the anus or in stool and underwear.
-These small worms may be visible crawling near the anal area.
+They often appear as tiny white threads around the anus and can sometimes be noticed in stool or underwear.
+Their eggs are microscopic and are usually identified from the skin around the anus rather than by simply looking at stool.

 What Do Tapeworm Segments Look Like in Stool?